 The amount appearing on the statement for your Payment Card will be the combination of your Payment Amount and the CardUp Fee as accepted by you when scheduling the payment, and the description will state ‘CardUp - <name of your payee>’, or another payment descriptor chosen by you.

 We may increase the CardUp Fees by giving at least 30 days’ notice.
 If you do not wish to pay the increased CardUp Fees, you may terminate these Terms and your right to access and use the CardUp Service on no less than 10 days’ notice, provided the notice is received by us before the effective date of the CardUp Fee increase.
 If you do not terminate these Terms and your right to access and use the CardUp Service in accordance with this clause, you are deemed to have accepted the increased CardUp Fee.

 Subject to these Terms, you acknowledge and agree that we are responsible only for making payments that you instruct us to make.

 We will use reasonable efforts to provide the CardUp Service in accordance with these Terms and Singapore law and regulations, exercising reasonable skill, care and diligence, and using suitably skilled, experienced and qualified personnel.

 In addition to the SMS described in clause 15.4 for Pre-Scheduled Payments, we will use reasonable efforts to send you a confirmation email once we have charged your Payment Card.
 You must notify us immediately if you think that we have made an error in charging the Payment Card – that is, if you think that the charge on your card did not comply with your instructions.
-We will investigate the situation urgently and respond to your claim in writing as soon as reasonably possible and, in any event, within five working days of receiving notice from you.
+We will investigate the situation urgently and respond to your claim in writing as soon as reasonably possible and, in any event, within 5 working days of receiving notice from you.